HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 invocations, which may interact in various ways.

 Rules can take normal strategies as arguments, but normal strategies, with the exception of  :func:`~hypothesis.strategies.runner` and :func:`~hypothesis.strategies.data`, cannot take into account the current state of the machine.
 This is where bundles come in.

-A rule can, in place of a normal strategy, take a Bundle.
+A rule can, in place of a normal strategy, take a :class:`~hypothesis.stateful.Bundle`.
-A Bundle is a named collection of generated values that can be reused by other operations in the test.
+A :class:`hypothesis.stateful.Bundle` is a named collection of generated values that can be reused by other operations in the test.
 They are populated with the results of rules, and may be used as arguments to rules, allowing data to flow from one rule to another, and rules to work on